MicrosoftDocs/cpp-docs/docs/get-started/tutorial-console-cpp.md

    > - The **`double`** keyword denotes a type of number that supports decimals.
 This type of number is called a floating-point number, and `double` means a floating point number that has extra precision.
 This way, the calculator can handle both decimal math and integer math.
 The `Calculate` function is required to always return a double-precision floating point number due to the **`double`** at the start of the code (this denotes the function's return type), which is why we return 0.0 in the default case.
    > - The `.h` file declares the function *prototype*, which tells the compiler upfront what parameters it requires, and what return type to expect from it.
 The `.cpp` file has all the implementation details of the function.

-If you build and run the code again at this point, it will immediately exit after asking which operation to perform.
+If you build and run the code again at this point, it immediately exits after asking which operation to perform.
 So, modify the `main` function to do multiple calculations.

 ### Call the `Calculator` class member functions